-Astrologers should support more research, of the scale and quality of Gauquelin.
+Astrologers should do more research, of the scale and quality of Gauquelin.
 There are only a few practicing astrologers and even fewer would dare to dedicate their life to the thankless task of research without funding in the face of hostile peers.

 The quality of practice of astrology is variable.
 Though we are limited with the tools at our disposal, many astrologers could take a more empirical approach to their work.

-Astrologers, like healers, are largely unregulated.
+Astrologers are largely unregulated.
 There are professional bodies and astrological schools who require that members adhere to a code of rules and standards.
 However, not all astrologers comply with that system.